 - Possess the ability to provide polished, professional, and comprehensive written observation reports of new teachers

-- Have experience evaluating early career teachers using a rubric (preferred)
+- Have experience observing and rating early career teachers using a rubric (preferred)

-All candidates must also pass the final assessment administered at the close of initial training to continue as a Classroom Evaluator.
-If a candidate does not pass the post-training assessment, s/he will be paid for participation in initial training but not for any of the subsequent follow-up meetings or check-ins.
+All candidates must also pass the final assessment administered at the close of initial training to continue as a Classroom Observer.
+In the event that a candidate does not pass, s/he will be paid for participation in initial training but not for any of the subsequent follow-up meetings or check-ins.

-Evaluators will be assigned a caseload of teachers (generally 10-30) with whom they must schedule observations during each round based on the teachers’ instructional schedules and the evaluator’s availability.
-While evaluators can expect to work ~10-20 hours per week during observation cycles, weekly working time will vary based on how the evaluator chooses to schedule his/her assigned observations.
-Evaluators will not be expected to work more than 20 hours per week, and there will be several weeks without any observations between each round.
+Observers will be assigned a caseload of teachers (generally 15-25) with whom they must schedule observations during each the observation round based on the teachers’ instructional schedules and the observer’s availability.
+While observers can expect to work ~10-15 hours per week during observation cycles, weekly working time will vary based on how the observers chooses to schedule his/her assigned observations.
+Observers have the opportunity to take part in paid travel to complete observations outside of their geographic area, primarily in northern California.

-Training (20-25 hours) will take place via an online course and webinar/conference call; more details about the structure and content of training will be shared later in the hiring process.
-Observations will be conducted in distinct rounds, with dates for each round dependent on the site’s needs and ending in May.
-Again, staffing needs will vary by site, and observation windows are generally four to eight weeks in length.
-Information specific to your site will be provided throughout the interview process.
+Training (20-25 hours) will take place in January via an online course and conference call; more details about the structure and content of training will be shared later in the hiring process.
+Observations will be conducted between February and April of 2019, with each teacher receiving one observation.
+The rate of pay for this position is $25/hr.

 Please submit your resume and tailored cover letter online.

 It’s in your best interest to apply as soon as possible.
 We recommend including a cover letter in your application addressing why you are interested in TNTP and how your experience has prepared you for this position.